claytonbrown/terraformExamples/abc/vpn-nat-demo/README.md

 This script sets up a VPN Gateway and NAT Gateway attached to a VPC group, then creates a single ECS instances inside the VPC.

-The ECS instance only has a private IP address, so it has no access to the internet on its own.
-The machine can make outbound connections via NAT Gateway (say, for software updates) and you can make inbound connections via SSL over the VPN Gateway (once you have configured an SSL VPN client on your local machine).
+The ECS instance does not have a public IP address, so all Internet access is via the NAT Gateway (outbound) and VPN Gateway (inbound).

 ## Why

 Network setup on the cloud is something new users struggle with.
-This script is a reference new users can consult to learn the relationship between VPC groups, VPN and NAT Gateways, and associated bindings and configurations (SNAT rules, Elastic IPs, and so on).
+This script serves as a starting point for new users trying to understand how VPN Gateways and NAT Gateways can be attached to VPC groups and configured properly (SNAT rule configuration, Elastic IP binding, SSL VPN configuration, etc...).

 ## How

-To run the terraform scripts located here, open a terminal and navigate to the directory holding this README, then type in:
+To run the terraform scripts located here, open a terminal and navigate to the directory holding this README, then type:

 ```
 ./setup.sh